 Loft spaces are great for adding extra bedrooms, playrooms, guest rooms or even a home office.
 Integral garages can be used to create more kitchen space, a utility room, or even a toy-free snug for adults to relax in after the kids have gone to bed.
 Nooks under the stairs can be used to create an extra toilet, a den for the kids, or a small study area.

 The price of insulation, plastering and decoration will need to be considered in the cost of a loft conversion or transforming a garage.
 If you’re adding a toilet under the stairs, then plumbing costs will be a factor.
 However, all these options will add useful space and add value to your home.
+If you add a Juliet Balcony to improve the look of your home it will make that loft conversion bring in even more light.

 Add a bit more space